Cha-Ka: Plot

-When Rick returns, he decides to take Cha-Ka to the cave, where their supplies can be used to mend his leg.
-Realizing the Paku cannot scale the cliff in his condition, Rick lowers a lift from the cave which they have apparently constructed to haul supplies, but the endeavor is interrupted by the return of Grumpy, forcing Will and Cha-Ka to take shelter in the rocks while Rick and Holly hide in the cave.
-Rick and Holly take a sharpened stick which they refer to as the "flyswatter" and stab Grumpy in his open mouth, forcing him to flee.
-Cha-Ka is then carried up to the cave where Rick makes a splint.
-While preparing dinner, Holly uses a lighter, which greatly fascinates Cha-Ka.
-He refers to it as "Ota" in stunned tones.

-During the night Cha-Ka steals the lighter and limps off to find his fellow Pakuni.
-The Marshalls secretly follow him, but are threatened by the two elder Pakuni, Ta and Sa.
-During the scuffle, Grumpy returns and frightens both Cha-Ka and the others away.
-The Marshalls make their way to the safety of their cave, believing Cha-Ka to have left them.

-The next morning, however, a feast of native fruits have been placed on their doorstep by Cha-Ka, who watches them smiling from the bushes.
+The next morning, Cha-Ka gives them a feast of native fruits.
 The Marshalls conclude that Cha-Ka has become their friend.
-The episode closes with Grumpy roaming the jungle.

 Reception

 The online review site Premium Hollywood described the episode in 2009 as "really a very boring start for the series", adding that it was likely toned down to avoid frightening its young viewership.

 In Sid and Marty Krofft: A Critical Study of Saturday Morning Children's Television, 1969-1993, film and television historian Hal Erickson praises Land of the Lost for not revealing all the details of the show's premise in the first episode, instead spreading out plot revelations throughout the first season.
 In "Cha-ka", only the dinosaurs and Pakuni are revealed; later episodes would introduce the Sleestak and other elements of the program's mythology.
 Erickson contrasts this with "standard operating procedure in the 1970s ... to lay all the cards on the table in the opening episode", and lauds the show's creators Sid and Marty Krofft for "having enough confidence in [their] young audience to unfold [the] series' exposition over a matter of weeks rather than minutes".